Metropolitan Murcia holidays 2019 / 2020

 Murcia is an inland city located along the River Segura and within touching distance of the beautiful Spanish coast.
+Typically a great cheap holiday destination, you can get a lot for your money, including a lot of sunshine, tasty food, lovely sights and great Murcia hotels.

 Located in Spain’s southern area of Costa Calida, Murcia holidays will expose you to some captivating historic sites and impressive architecture.
 This cosmopolitan resort is an ideal destination for an engaging cultural experience and an active holiday in the sun.
-The old town is full of grand buildings, informative museums and pretty churches, while to the south east you’ll be able to access various beautiful beaches.
+The old town is full of grand buildings, informative museums and pretty churches, while to the south-east you’ll be able to access various beautiful beaches.

 It is safe to say that holidays in Murcia offer much variety.
 Pleasing history buffs and beach bums, families and couples – this city is a destination for everyone.